Red Mashed Potato Focaccia, a recipe for a delicious soft Italian homemade bread with garlic, mashed potatoes, and olive oil.

 By now your potatoes are probably done.
 Drain the water then mash them until smooth.
-I used the Smood to mash the potatoes up in no time.
-It would also be great for avocados, hard-boiled eggs, soft fruit, or anything you want to “smash”.
+Mash the potatoes with a potato masher.
 At this point if you’re noticing large chunks of potato skin, get some kitchen scissors and chop the skin up a bit if you want.

 So now you have your mashed potatoes, cooled oil/garlic, and active yeast.
 Finish up your dough and knead.